brokkr/poca/docs/Subscriptions.rst

 Note that the value is interpreted as a regex, so certain characters should be escaped (e.g. a literal point should be written '\.')
 Apart from this it is perfectly possible to use simple strings and ignore the regex aspect.
-The filename matches is the original filename, not those resulting from using ``rename`` (see above).
+The filename matched is the original filename, not those resulting from using ``rename`` (see above).
 Example:

 ``<filename>^episode</filename>`` will only include regular Judge John Hodgman